KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

     3. Inside the menu `div`, title the section with the text "Menu" using an `h3` tag.

-    4. In between the opening and closing tags for the `div.container`, below the menu section, add a "contact" row.
+    4. In between the opening and closing tags for the `div.container`, below the menu section, add a row with the id of "contact."

     6. Create an `h3` tag with the text "Contact" between the opening and closing div tags created in the last step.